Jadeja/book-search-plugin/README.md

 == How it Works ? ==

 When User clicks on Book Search Menu.
 A search form Page shows up wher user can search book by book title, author name, publisher, rating and price range.
-Its sample pluging with dummy data.
+Its sample pluging with testing data.